Jigme Dorji Wangchuck: Early life

 Jigme Dorji Wangchuck was born in 1928 in Thruepang Palace in Trongsa.
 At a young age, he was apprenticed in etiquette and leadership at the royal court of his father the King.
-Wangchuck was educated in a British manner in Kalimpong and went on study tours and stay to many foreign countries such as Scotland and Switzerland from where he drew inspiration to develop Bhutan with suitable adaptations.
+Wangchuck was educated in a British manner in Kalimpong and Bishop Cotton School, Simla and he went on study tours to many foreign countries such as Scotland and Switzerland from where he drew inspiration to develop Bhutan with suitable adaptations.

 In 1943, he was appointed Trongsa Dronyer and then elevated as the 25th Paro Penlop in 1950, upon the death of the 24th Paro Penlop, Tshering Penjor (1902–1949).
 Wangchuck married Ashi Kesang Choden Wangchuck (born 1930), the daughter of Gongzim (Lord Chamberlain) Sonam Topgay Dorji (1896–1953), at the Ugyen Pelri Palace, Paro, on 5 October 1951.
 The royal wedding was held at the Garden Palace.
 The following year, Wangchuck became the King after his father died in Kuenga Rabten Palace.
 Coronation was held in Punakha Dzong on 27 October 1952.